Albert Schweitzer was a theologian, humanitarian, musician, and medical missionary.

 “I decided that I would make my life my argument.”

-As you no doubt know, over the course of time he won the argument.
-He did, ultimately, get the recognition he deserved, including a Nobel Peace Prize.
-He wasn’t perfect, his theology wasn’t perfect, his methodology wasn’t perfect — but he decided that he wouldn’t spend his life promoting himself or defending himself.
-He left that to others, preferring to let his life, his work, and his actions speak for themselves.
+Over the course of time, Schweitzer won the argument.
+He got the recognition he deserved, including a Nobel Peace Prize.
+He wasn’t perfect, his theology wasn’t perfect, his methodology wasn’t perfect — but he refused to spend his life promoting himself, or even explaining himself.
+He left that to others.
+He chose, instead, to allow his work, his actions, his life speak for themselves.

 Let someone else praise you, and not your own mouth; an outsider, and not your own lips.
 (Proverbs 27:2)

-When it comes to setting a good example, no one can claim a perfect track record.
-Especially in this day and age, when your slightest misstep has the potential to go viral.
+Of course, when it comes to setting a good example, no one can claim a perfect track record.

-It takes longer to influence others with your life, to be sure.
-But the impact of your example goes far deeper than your words ever will.
+Winning the argument with your actions takes longer, to be sure.
+But the impact of your example goes deeper than words ever will.

 Make it your ambition to lead a quiet life: You should mind your own business and work with your hands, just as we told you, so that your daily life may win the respect of outsiders and so that you will not be dependent on anybody.
 (1 Thessalonians 4:11-12)